 Research areas include fungal comparative genomics, eukaryotic genome evolution and organism adaptation.

 A dynamic genome with high plasticity contributes directly to the success of the organism to adapt to changing environments.
-My lab studies genetic mechanisms that sustain structural and functional flexibility while maintaining the integrity of the organism using the model fungal system Fusarium oxysporum.
+Through internal (UMass Amherst) and external support (NIH, NSF, USDA, DOE and Burroughs Wellcome Funds), my lab studies genetic mechanisms that sustain structural and functional flexibility while maintaining the integrity of the organism using the model fungal system Fusarium oxysporum.